-The risk of corruption in Norges Bank is primarily associated with a person using their position at the Bank to require, receive or accept undue advantage.
+For Norges Bank, the risk of corruption is primarily associated with a person using their position at the Bank to require, receive or accept undue advantage.

-These Ethical Principles are applicable to external members of the Executive Board and external alternates to the Executive Board in their performance of their duties as Executive Board members or when acting on behalf of Norges Bank.
+These Ethical Principles apply to external members of the Executive Board and of the Committee in the performance of their duties or when acting on behalf of Norges Bank.

 4. General principles

-All external members of the Executive Board have a responsibility to contribute to the safeguarding of Norges Bank's reputation.
-This means external members are prohibited from engaging in illegal acts, including all forms of corruption, such as giving or receiving bribes or undue advantages.
-Furthermore, all external members of the Executive Board are prohibited from engaging in fraud, embezzlement or other dereliction of duty.
-External members must also act in an ethically responsible manner and have a high level of ethical awareness.
+All Norges Bank employees have a responsibility to contribute to safeguarding Norges Bank’s reputation.
+This means employees must not engage in illegal acts, including all forms of corruption, such as giving or receiving bribes or undue advantages.
+Furthermore, employees must not engage in fraud, embezzlement or other dereliction of duty.
+Employees must also act in an ethically responsible manner and have a high level of ethical awareness.

 5. Duty of confidentiality

-All who work or perform a service for Norges Bank have a duty to prevent others from gaining access to, or knowledge of, any matter that they may become aware of in the performance of their duties regarding the business affairs of the Bank or of other parties, or of the private circumstances of any person (cf. Section 12 of the Norges Bank Act).
+Anyone performing services or work for Norges Bank has a duty to prevent others from gaining access to or knowledge of any information that comes to their attention in the performance of their duties with regard to the business affairs of the Bank or others or the personal affairs of anyone (cf. Section 5-2 of the Central Bank Act).

 6. Personal trading

-External members of the Executive Board may, for the purpose of managing their private assets or savings, carry out trades in shares, bonds and units in securities funds.
-Such management must be carried out in compliance with applicable laws and regulations (see in particular Section 8 of the regulation relating to impartiality for Norges Bank's Executive Board, which imposes restrictions on trading etc. in fixed-income and foreign exchange products by external Executive Board members).
+External members of the Executive Board and of the Committee may, for the purpose of managing their private assets or savings, carry out trades in financial instruments etc. Such management must be carried out in compliance with applicable laws and regulations (see in particular Sections 9 and 12 of the Impartiality Rules, which impose restrictions on trading etc. in fixed-income and foreign exchange products by external members).

-External Executive Board members may not acquire or dispose of Norwegian transferable securities (cf. the definition in Chapter 2 of the Securities Trading Act) issued by financial sector enterprises or derivatives of such securities.
-External Executive Board members may trade in securities fund units, but securities funds in the financial sector must nonetheless hold a broadly diversified portfolio at the time of acquisition.
+The external members of the Executive Board or of the Committee may not acquire or dispose of Norwegian transferable securities (cf. the definition in Chapter 2 of the Securities Trading Act) issued by financial sector enterprises or derivatives of such securities.
+The external members may trade in securities fund units, as long as securities funds in the financial sector hold a broadly diversified portfolio at the time of acquisition.

-The prohibition on trading referred to in the second and third paragraph does not apply to transactions that do not involve an independent decision by the external Executive Board member, such as in the case of inheritance, a gift, administration of an estate, stock redemptions in connection with write-downs, forced redemption, forced sales, involuntary conversion, bond redemption or similar.
-The same applies to corporate events such as mergers, demergers, stock splits and reverse stock splits, "forced" distribution of dividend shares and similar.
+The prohibition on trading referred to in the second and third paragraph does not apply to transactions that do not involve an independent decision by the external member, such as in the case of inheritance, a gift, administration of an estate, stock redemptions in connection with write-downs, forced redemption, forced sales, involuntary conversion, bond redemption or similar.
+The same applies to corporate events such as mergers, demergers, stock splits and reverse stock splits, “forced” distribution of dividend shares and similar.
 Nor does the prohibition on trading prevent the normal exercise of any option or forward/futures contracts previously entered into upon the expiry of such contracts.
-The same applies to bonus shares issued under a pre-existing agreement or as a result of a unilateral decision by a company as compensation for work or services performed for the company where the external Executive Board member is employed or is a board member.
+The same applies to bonus shares issued under a pre-existing agreement or as a result of a unilateral decision by a company as compensation for work or services performed for the company where an external member of the Executive Board or of the Committee is employed or is a board member.

 The General Counsel can in other cases grant exemptions from the provisions in the second and third paragraph, provided that such exemptions are not deemed inadvisable.

-The external members of the Executive Board may receive information about investments made by Norges Bank Investment Management that are confidential or of a sensitive nature.
-Even though this information is not regarded as inside information, cf. Section 7, the external Executive Board members must show due care when trading in securities that are included in the Government Pension Fund Global's investment universe.
+The members of the Executive Board may receive information about investments made by Norges Bank Investment Management that are confidential or of a sensitive nature, for example in connection with company exclusions or unlisted investments.
+The external members of the Executive Board shall not under any circumstances use such information in their personal trading, to provide investment advice to others or pass on such information to unauthorised persons.
+Even though this information is not regarded as inside information, cf. Section 7, the external Executive Board members must in general show particular caution when trading in securities that are included in the Government Pension Fund Global’s investment universe.

-The provisions of this section also apply to personal trading conducted by external Executive Board members for the account of others.
+The provisions in Section 6 also apply to personal trading conducted by external members of the Executive Board or of the Committee for the account of others.

-7. Handling of inside information and other confidential company information
+7. Handling of inside information and other confidential information

-When trading in financial instruments, external members of the Executive Board must not misuse inside information or other confidential information they acquire knowledge of through their work for Norges Bank.
-Anyone possessing inside information:
+When trading in financial instruments, the external members of the Executive Board and of the Committee must not misuse inside information or other confidential information that comes to their attention through their work for Norges Bank.
+Anyone possessing inside information or other confidential information:

-- must not misuse this information to conduct trading in financial instruments, directly or indirectly, for own or others' account, or encourage others to engage in such trading
+- must not misuse this information to conduct trading in financial instruments, directly or indirectly, on their own or others’ account, or encourage others to engage in such trading

 - must not disclose such information to unauthorised persons